 There are also a few other things you may want to consider when investing in Target Retirement Funds.

 As mentioned before, owning other investments in addition to a Target Retirement Fund can actually work against you due to skewing.
-This means that if you want to get into a Target Retirement Fund you may have to consider liquidating existing portfolio, or at least, be very careful with its asset allocation.
-This could be a problem for investors with large existing portfolio due to trading costs and potential tax consequences (i.e., especially for investments in taxable accounts) can erode returns and cause financial strain.
+This means that if you want to get into a Target Retirement Fund you may have to consider liquidating your existing portfolio.
+At the very least, be very careful with its asset allocation.
+Portfolio liquidation can be a problem for investors who have accumulated a large amount of assets.
+Trading costs and potential tax consequences (especially for investments in taxable accounts) can erode returns and cause financial strain.

-Secondly, some Target Retirement Funds are actively managed and there’s a potential that your fund manager may stray from the stated investment policy.
+Some Target Retirement Funds are actively managed, and there’s the potential that your fund manager may stray from the stated investment policy.
 For example, he or she may be investing more aggressively than stated in order to outperform other Target Retirement Funds.
 This is especially worrisome for investors who are near their retirements.

-Note: this is not the case with Vanguard Target Retirement Fund which is made up of index funds.
+Note: this is not the case with Vanguard Target Retirement Funds, which are made up of index funds.

-What’s your thought on Target Retirement Funds?
+What are your thoughts on Target Retirement Funds?
 Do you invest in them?
 What do you like or dislike about them?